Note: This letter has been written after keen observation of real people associated with the author.

 Dearest Concerned Society and Dear Wife of My Darling Lover,

 I am the one – yes – that whore/slut/bitch – whatever you may call me.
 No, no – do not hesitate.
 It is absolutely fine by me.
 I am accustomed to being called names.
 When I was born, I was called a ‘burden’ because I was not a son.
 (Well, hello!
 The chromosomes did not listen to me so I am sorry!).
 When I was growing up and was not as fair complexioned as my other cousins, I was called ‘a bigger burden’ (kaun karega is kaali se shaadi!).
 Later, I decided to study Arts, out of choice – and I was suddenly not ‘bright enough’.
 So, I live in a society so naïve, living in its own world of clichés, that does not have the comprehension to understand/accept such basic things!
-Trust me, I do not expect that society to accept something as twisted as a love affair.
+Trust me, I do not expect that society will accept something as twisted as a love affair.

 He’s old enough